Katg1/Athlete-Training-Tracker-/README.md

 4) Distance: The distance entity represents the distance covered during a training session.
 It has a value and a unit of measurement (e.g., miles, kilometers, etc.).

 5) TrainingType: The training type entity represents the type of training session, such as running, cycling, swimming, weight training, etc. It has a name and possibly other attributes, such as a route or time splits.

+Part 2: Coding and code reveiw ->
+---
+Having thought about the model and sketched it,you are given a simple program with the ability to let you add and look up records over the years.
+Dates should be entered using DD MM YYYY format.
+Times in hh:mm:ss format.

+The  program makes use of Java library classes such as ArrayList and processes the contents of a list using a ListIterator.
+Extensions must also use iterators and parameterised types.